s386Fall2023/s386Fall2023.github.io/_resources/blogsetup.md

 * Option A: Name the repository "*yourusername*.github.io" if you'd like this to be the main webpage for your profile.
 For this option leave `baseurl` blank in step **[G-1](#g-edit-the-_config-file)** below.
 * Option B: Otherwise, name the repository anything as per your preference (e.g., `my-blog`).
 For this option, use the name of the repository as the `baseurl` in step **[G-1](#g-edit-the-_config-file)** below.
 3. Make your repository public.
-4. Initialize it with a README.
+4. Do not initialize with a Readme or .gitignore
 5. Click “Create repository.”

 ### C. Choose a Jekyll Theme: